ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   on a self-hosted Synapse server.
 - For "Additional Features", make sure "IPv6" is selected, and then choose anything else you're interested in.
-- Set a server hostname and click "Deploy Now".
+- Pick any server hostname and click "Deploy Now".
 Wait for the installation to complete and then we're good to go.

 ## 4: Install Cloudflare Tunnel